Azure/wordpress-linux-appservice/WordPress/wordpress_azure_open_ai_integration.md

 | ![Application Setting](./media/AI_Images/WP_Admin_tools.jpg) |

-Content & Images Generator: Generate fresh and engaging content for your website, along with high-quality images, using AI algorithms.
+*Content & Images Generator*: Generate fresh and engaging content for your website, along with high-quality images, using AI algorithms.

-AI Playground: Explore a variety of AI tools within the plugin, such as translation, correction, and engaging in discussions, providing a versatile AI-powered playground.
+*AI Playground*: Explore a variety of AI tools within the plugin, such as translation, correction, and engaging in discussions, providing a versatile AI-powered playground.

-Templates System: Create customized templates for the AI Playground, Content Generator, and Image Generator, allowing you to tailor the AI experience to your specific needs.
+*Templates System*: Create customized templates for the AI Playground, Content Generator, and Image Generator, allowing you to tailor the AI experience to your specific needs.

-AI Copilot: Seamlessly integrate AI capabilities directly into your website editor, enabling you to leverage AI assistance while creating content or managing your website.
+*AI Copilot*: Seamlessly integrate AI capabilities directly into your website editor, enabling you to leverage AI assistance while creating content or managing your website.

-Quick Suggestions: Obtain one-click recommendations for titles, excerpts, and other elements, making it effortless to apply AI-generated suggestions and enhance your website's content. |
+*Quick Suggestions*: Obtain one-click recommendations for titles, excerpts, and other elements, making it effortless to apply AI-generated suggestions and enhance your website's content. |

-**Generate Images**:  From WP Admin dashboard side bar, click on Generate Images section.
+*Generate Images*:  From WP Admin dashboard side bar, click on Generate Images section.
 Type the text for which you need image, no. of images and click on Generate Image as shown below

 ![Image Generator](./media/AI_Images/WP_Image_Generator.jpg)